nqpz/dotbox/README.rst

 =======

 DotBox is free software under the terms of the GNU General Public License version 3 (or any later version).
-The author of DotBox is Niels Serup, contactable at ns@metanohi.org.
 This is version 0.1.0 of the program.

 All libraries used by DotBox are GPL-compatible.
 Any data used by the